EmpowerPlastic/empowerchain/docs/tokenomics/overview.md

 ## Sustainable economics
 The big question for any blockchain is how it will operate sustainably in the long term.
-The EmpowerChain network token is a utility token, and is needed to use the network.
+The EmpowerChain network token is a utility token and is needed to use the network.
 It is needed not only for gas fees, but also for:
 - Usage fees for dApps
 - Plastic Credit issuance fees
 - Marketplace fees
-- And other fees from using the network in different way
+- And other fees from using the network in different ways
 - Staking
 - Participating/voting in governance

-The utility of the MPWR token, and the demand for it, will be driven by the usage of the network.
+The utility of the MPWR token, and its demand, will be driven by the usage of the network.
-WIth the network owning and using the tokens for various purposes, there will be a constant demand for the token.
+With the network owning and using the tokens for various purposes, there will be a constant demand for the token.